-This textbook has significantly fewer pages than does the third-grade text.
+This textbook has significantly fewer pages than does the third-grade textbook—237 compared to 344.
 A major reason is that there are far fewer illustrations.
-In addition, the hands-on activities and other "sidebar" type material is presented in a condensed style.
-For instance, experiments are explained with paragraphs rather than being laid out step by step as they are for third grade.
-So they take up about half as much space.
+In addition, the hands-on activities and other sidebar type items are presented in a condensed style.
+For instance, experiments take up about half as much space because they are explained with paragraphs rather than being laid out step by step as they are for third grade.

-An unexpected feature of this text is the study of state birds which are featured one at a time throughout the course.
+An unexpected feature of this textbook is the study of state birds which are presented one at a time throughout the course.
 Students are also introduced to state flowers as well as the birds and flowers for the Canadian provinces.

 Understanding God's World: Activity Book has 44 activity pages.
 Among the activities are labeling, drawing, coloring, filling in blanks, puzzles, and nature hunts.
 Some pages require students to identify particular birds and flowers.
 A few of the pages that are labeled "Backyard Detective" send students outdoors to put checkmarks on a page for trees, flowers, and insects that they can find.
 This book has its own answer key.

-Teaching information and instructions for coordinating the various course components are in the Homeschool Science and Health 4 Curriculum Lesson Plans.
+Teaching information and instructions for coordinating the various course components are in the Homeschool Science and Health 4: Curriculum/Lesson Plans.
 There is a Quizzes & Tests book for the course, and it has its own answer key.
-The set of Science 4-6 Teaching Charts might also be useful.
+The set of Homeschool Science 4-6 Teaching Charts might also be useful.